-Apple’s iPad is really the ultimate choice if the user is comfortable with a touchscreen – and you can afford it.
+Apple’s iPad is really the best tablet for seniors if the user is comfortable with a touchscreen – and you can afford it.

 Many senior users find this a far easier approach that learning how to use a mouse or trackpad, and the same intuitive nature that led to viral videos of babies using iPads is often seen.

 The iPad is, however, relatively expensive although Amazon often offers discounts.
 It’s also worth checking out Apple’s refurbished section here if you’re on a tight budget.

 There are also quite a few iPads to choose from.
 However, for most senior users, the 10.2inch iPad is the best, and most affordable choice.
 It’s still got a fingerprint sensor rather than FaceID, and isn’t quite as flashy as the iPad Pro with its FaceID camera.
 But it gets the job done with the same simple to use interface and massive selection of apps.